NUKIB/misp/README.md

 ### Redis

 By default, MISP requires Redis.
 MISP will connect to Redis defined in `REDIS_HOST` variable on port `6379`.
+Redis alternative [Dragonfly](https://www.dragonflydb.io) is also supported.

 * `REDIS_HOST` (required, string) - hostname or IP address
 * `REDIS_PASSWORD` (optional, string) - password used to connect password protected Redis instance